Special Issue: Journal of Marketing

 Marketing in the healthcare sector can be studied from consumer, institutional agent, provider, competitor, market, policy, or societal perspectives.
 Consistent with JM’s editorial mission, submitted papers should address a real-world marketing question or problem.

-Examples of topics that might appear in the Special Issue are as follows (non-exhaustive):
+Additional examples of topics that might appear in the Special Issue are as follows (non-exhaustive):

 - Marketing strategy: Marketing concepts and perspectives are important to many aspects of healthcare, including: